abubaker-cs/AsteroidRadar/README.md

 # Asteroid Radar App

-Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data (Size, velocity, distance to Earth) and if they are potentially hazardous.
+Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data and let the user know if downloaded asteroids are potentially hazardous or not.

 ## App's Overview
 The app consists of two screens:
 - A Main screen with a list of all the detected asteroids
-- A Details screen that displays the NASA image of the day and the detailed information about the asteroid once it´s selected in the Main screen.
+- A Details screen that displays the NASA image of the day and the detailed information about the asteroid once it is selected in the Main screen.
 The main screen also shows the NASA image of the day to make the app more striking.
 - Includes the Main screen with a list of clickable asteroids
 - Includes a Details screen that displays the selected asteroid data